mohmdelsayed/upgd/README.md

 TBD

 ## How to cite
 Elsayed, M., & Mahmood, A. R. (2023).
-Addressing Loss of Plasticity and Catastrophic Forgetting in Neural Networks. <em>In Proceedings of the 12th International Conference on Learning Representations (ICLR)</em>.
+Addressing Loss of Plasticity and Catastrophic Forgetting in Continual Learning. <em>In Proceedings of the 12th International Conference on Learning Representations (ICLR)</em>.